 (3-0) 3 credits.
-Prerequisite: CEE 336 or EM 327 or permission of instructor.
+Prerequisite: CEE 336 or EM 327 or EM 328 or permission of instructor.
 A quantification study of the components of the hydrologic cycle with emphasis on engineering applications involving the design of water supplies, reservoirs, spillways, floodways, and urban drainage with computer applications.
-This course is cross-listed with ENVE 337
+This course is cross-listed with ENVE 337.